bcbio/bcbio-nextgen/docs/contents/configuration.rst

    in repetitive regions.
 Removal can help facilitate comparisons between methods and reduce false positives if you don't need calls in LCRs for your biological analysis. [false, true]
-- ``indelcaller`` For the MuTect SNP only variant caller it is possible to add calls from an indelcaller such as scalpel, pindel and somatic indel detector (for Appistry MuTect users only).
-Currently an experimental option that adds these indel calls to MuTect's SNP-only output.
-Only one caller supported.
-   Omit to ignore. [scalpel, pindel, sid, false]
 -  ``jointcaller`` Joint calling algorithm, combining variants called with the specified ``variantcaller``.
 Can be a list of multiple options but needs to match with appropriate ``variantcaller``.
 Joint calling is only needed for